opensourcestories/opensourcestories.org/content/stories/2021/russell-keith-magee.md

 ## The potential of open source

-**Julia Ferraioli**: Yeah.
+**julia ferraioli**: Yeah.
 So we only have a couple minutes left -- time got away from me for sure, I'vebeen engrossed -- so I'll pose one last question.
 Where do you see open source's greatest potential?

 **Russell Keith-Magee**: I guess for me, the greatest potential is in the fact that it is accessible to everybody.
 I am geographically isolated, but I have been able to get into a project.
 I've had, as a result of my involvement in the Django project, any number of contacts with people in Africa who have had -- because there is this zero cost of entry and it's really just as long as you've got an internet connection you can kind of get involved with the community, at some level -- they've been able to get into this technology, it is a massive lever that lets people get into this technology very, very easily.
 The fact that you don't have to be physically resided in San Francisco, to be able to have an impact on the technological world, or New York or Austin or you know, any other tech city you want to pick, you can be anywhere.

 You can literally be anywhere and contribute and have a meaningful impact on the world, I think is probably the biggest potential impact that it can have that it can literally be a worldwide project to improve the world that we are in.
 Working out how to then resource that in a way that doesn't cause these people to come into the project and then burn out because entire world then lands on their doorstep and asks why they're not doing their job properly.
 That is then the challenge that I think we've got, that we're facing as a community.

-**Julia Ferraioli**: Gotcha.
+**julia ferraioli**: Gotcha.
 The opportunity and challenges do go hand in hand.

 **Russell Keith-Magee**: Yeah.
 And I think that part of that that goes along, and is one of those things that's tied to it because it is zero cost to get into, it also means that the problems that get addressed aren't necessarily the ones that have huge financial payoffs next to it.
 The things that get solved other things that problems that people actually have, versus the problems that can be monetized by somebody.
 And so lots of little things can be built, that solve a small community's needs really, really well and would never be commercially viable.

 But because you've now got a technology stack that is evolving, that lowers the barrier to entry, because more and more focus has been put on to how do we onboard people into this technology?
 And how do we make this technology easier and easier to use?
 Combined with the ubiquity of modern technology, it means that we end up with more of the world's problems being solved, but not by directly one company decided this problem needs to be solved by building the tools that lets people help themselves and then giving them a community and an ecosystem they can get into to help everybody work out that they can do this thing better.
 Your "hands around the world" kind of feeling but I genuinely believe that it is, at least at some level is true.
 And it certainly is possible.

-**Julia Ferraioli**: Well, thank you so much Russell, for coming and speaking with us today.
+**julia ferraioli**: Well, thank you so much Russell, for coming and speaking with us today.
 I hope to be able to chat with you again soon!

 **Russell Keith-Magee**:
 Absolutely.
 My pleasure.